jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 You can also leverage [Purview](https://learn.microsoft.com/en-us/defender-cloud-apps/use-case-proxy-block-session-aad#create-a-block-download-policy-for-unmanaged-devices), block upload/download of file extensions etc (perhaps .doc,.pdf etc.) with session policy.
 Malware Upload/Download should be bare minimium.

+> I'm no purview expert but from my understanding Purview will perform better than the Data Classification Service

 Policy Templates are available via: